Heidi Li Feldman: Career

-Feldman worked as an assistant professor at University of Michigan Law School from 1991 to 1998.
+Feldman worked as an assistant professor at the University of Michigan Law School from 1991 to 1998.
 She taught courses on torts, ethics, and law and objectivity.
 Her research topics are tort law, political philosophy, ethics, and legal theory.
-In 1997, she joined the faculty at Georgetown Law where she is a professor of law.
+In 1997, she joined the faculty at Georgetown Law, where she is a professor of law.
 In May 2019, Feldman was a guest on the program To the Point with host Warren Olney IV where she discussed the Mueller Report.

 She is in the news because of a previous tweet regarding students who are Republicans.
 Ilya Shapiro has quoted her 2020 tweet in the Wall Street Journal: In 2020, Prof. Heidi Feldman of the Law Center tweeted that "law professors and law school deans" should "not support applications from our students to clerk for" judges appointed by President Trump.
 "To work for such a judge," Ms. Feldman continued, marks a lawyer as lacking in the character and judgment necessary for the practice of law."